 Without mincing words, square waves are dangerous regardless of their size.
 Basically, this is due to the strong currents underneath those waves.
 In simpler terms, what lies under square waves makes them dangerous.

 The two waves converge with different energy levels in different directions.
 As a surfer, you understand how powerful the “normal” waves can be.
 Now imagine two crashing into each other such that their currents move randomly.

 In fact, the danger in regular surfing waves is less compared to cross waves, making them difficult to navigate.
 They are capable of causing shipwrecks and boating accidents.

 If you attempt to swim or surf in such locations, you will be hit by a series of currents, which can be fatal.
 Even if you have a strong leash, it can cut or the currents can turn the surfboard into your head.

 You should never try to swim or surf, although local authorities are always available to ensure conformity.

 It’s quite exciting to have you scrolling and reading this article carefully, even down to the FAQs section.
 Below are some frequently asked questions related to square waves compiled for additional knowledge.

 Without any doubt, square waves are beautiful and mesmerizing to see.
 Nevertheless, its appearance masks a massive danger.

 Due to the unusual current underlying the waves, surfers should never attempt to surf on it.
-You will lose control and balance regardless of the use of surf waxes.
+You will lose control and balance regardless of the use of surf waxes or traction pads.
 Furthermore, you could throw away your surfboard and injure yourself fatally.